AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/And/Aggregate/tc.rst

 "A and then B", used as part of a record component aggregate
 =============================================================

-Check DC on ``A and then B`` used as part of a record component aggregate initializer.
+Check DC for ``A and then B`` used as part of a record component aggregate initializer.